poupeaua/poupeaua.github.io/README.md

 # Personal Website

-The objective of this website is to share my passions and productions. the website is primarily a way to display information about ecology.
+The objective of this website is to share my passions and productions.
-The website is also focused on art, especially magic, music, painting, mathematics and computer science.

 ## Sections

-This Website is divided into sections :
+This website is divided into different sections :

-### Ecology

-The objective here is to display some sources, content and knowledge about THE most important topic (and really the only thing that matters) of our era : ecology and environmental information.
+- **Ecology**: The objective here is to display some sources, content and knowledge about THE most important topic (and really the only thing that matters) of our era : ecology and environmental information.

-### Magic

-As a card artist I would like to share content about this unknown but beautiful form of art.
+- **Magic**: As a card artist I would like to share content about this unknown but beautiful form of art.

-### Music

-As a musician, I wanted to share my share my compositions.
+- **Music**: As a musician, I wanted to share my share my compositions.
 Plus, as I give guitar courses to students, I wanted them to be able to access material such as courses, exercises, PDFs easily from anywhere with their smartphone and computer devices.

-### Painting

-From time to time I paint, so I wanted to be able to share my paintings with you.
+- **Painting**: From time to time I paint, so I wanted to be able to share my paintings with you.

-### Pro

-The objective in this page is to display information about my job, my resume and other professional related stuff.
+- **Pro**: The objective in this page is to display information about my job, my resume and other professional related stuff.

-## Test the Hugo website locally
+## Technical Details

+### Local development

+1. For quick development and see changes as you code:

 ```
 make local
 ```

-For final tests to verify how it will be rendered in production:
+2. For final tests to verify how it will be rendered in production:

 ```
 make preprod
 ```

-## Put in Production

-1. Simply run the following command on master branch locally :
+3. To test a new Hugo version in an isolated Docker environment to check for eventual breaking changes before updating Hugo for good:

 ```
-hugo
+make latest
 ```

-2. This will create static content in the docs/ directory.
-Finally push the code on master.
-Github action will do its job to expose the static content in the docs/ directory.
+### CI/CD

+You just have to push the code in master.
+Two Github Actions CI/CD pipelines take care of the rest:

+1. A first pipeline installs hugo in the expected version, builds the website and pushes the content of website in the branch called *gh-pages*.

+2. A second pipeline executes then based on the automatic push on the *gh-pages*.
+This one deploys for real the website in production and make it available online.

-## Hugo Version
+### Hugo Version

 See all the release of Hugo framework here: https://github.com/gohugoio/hugo/releases